Bricktown, Oklahoma City: History

 Four railroad companies had freight operations east of the Santa Fe tracks in what is now Bricktown in the late 19th and early 20th century.
 The first brick structures, which were typically only one or two stories, appeared between 1898 and 1903.
 Larger brick buildings were constructed between 1903 and 1911, and the tallest brick buildings were built between 1911 and 1930.
 Working-class houses were built nearby.

 Oklahoma City's first black newspaper, the Black Dispatch, was located in Bricktown at 228 E. First; it reported on the struggle to end racially segregated housing in the city.
 Also in that area was the first local chapter of the National Association for the Advancement of Colored People (NAACP), founded in the early 20th century to work for the civil rights of African Americans.

 The decline of the area began with the onset of the Great Depression, which diminished businesses in the area.
 The growth of eastern suburbs and subsidized highways during and after World War II attracted many residents to newer housing.
 Railroads restructured and freight traffic moved to trucks and highways.
 By 1980, Bricktown had become a cluster of abandoned buildings.

 In the 1990s, mayor Ron Norick persuaded Oklahoma City residents to approve a series of tax incentives to lure new businesses, but these were not sufficient.
 A visit to Indianapolis, Indiana, which had recently beat the city in a competition for a new airline maintenance plant, led him to believe that Oklahoma City needed a vibrant downtown.
 It lacked the range of activities and amenities to attract more residents and visitors.
 Along with Greater Oklahoma City Chamber President Ray Ackerman, Norick and their staffs developed the Metropolitan Area Projects or MAPS, which approval led to the construction of the Bricktown ballpark and a tree-lined, mile-long canal through the district, as well as other projects in downtown.
 The ballpark opened in 1998 and the canal opened in July 1999.
-Water taxis carry visitors to different stops along the canal, including many restaurants, shops and nightclubs.
+Water taxis provide interactive guided tours featuring Oklahoma City history, Bricktown businesses, and local art along the canal.

+In 2024, a $1.6 billion development was proposed that included plans to construct Legends Tower, the tallest skyscraper in the United States.